A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 The HSA is a rare breed in terms of tax-advantaged accounts:

-• The money you put into your HSA is pre-tax.
+• The money you put into your HSA is pre-tax (the IRS limits how much you can contribute).

 • While the money is in your HSA, there’s no tax on investment gains or interest earned in the account.